fsufitch/journal/articles/recipe-french-fries/body.md

    making a mess.
 Split them up into multiple batches if you have to.

 :::imagecard right puffy-fries.jpg
-Fries!
 :::

-7. Let them cook for 10-12 minutes.
+1. Let them cook for 10-12 minutes.
 Stir and nudge the potatoes around the pot every couple minutes or so, to make sure they do not stick to each other, or to the pot.

-8. Cook until done.
+2. Cook until done.
 Some signs to look out for:
    - They "ballooned" full of steam, and are floating.
    - They have a golden color, with a few touches of brown.
    - When you pick them up with the strainer spoon and rattle them around, they make dry, hollow sounds (as if they were peanuts or similar)

-9. Line a bowl with paper towels.
+3. Line a bowl with paper towels.
 Gently remove the potatoes from the pot and place them in the bowl.

-10. Season __immediately__ with salt, pepper, and your spice mix.
+4. Season __immediately__ with salt, pepper, and your spice mix.
 Toss the potatoes around to get an even coating.

-11. Serve and enjoy your crunchy pouches of soft fluffy deliciousness!
+5. Serve and enjoy your crunchy pouches of soft fluffy deliciousness!

 ::: imagecard center serving-photo.jpg
 :::